COMBINED BA/MPA with Rockefeller College of Public Affairs & Policy, University at Albany (SUNY) – Master of Public Administration

 Why a Master of Public Administration (MPA)?

-Pursuing an MPA is the natural next career step for environmental studies majors who are pursuing the policy concentration.
-MPA degrees help you prepare for a wide range of job possibilities.
-Graduates of this program are uniquely qualified for meaningful and rewarding environmental careers in leading nonprofit organizations; federal, state, and local governments; and for-profit organizations that coordinate with the public sector.
+An MPA allows students to develop a wide range of job possibilities.
+Rockefeller College graduates are prepared for careers in nonprofit organizations; federal, state, and local governments; and for-profit organizations that coordinate with the public sector.

 Rockefeller’s MPA program is nationally ranked.
 It provides excellent training in public administration in a variety of specialized fields.
 Elective areas include Public Management, Public Finance, Nonprofit Management, Health Policy, Homeland Security, Policy Analysis, Information Strategy and Management, Local Government Management, and Environmental Policy.
 Additional areas of substantive coursework include Crime & Justice Policy, Education Policy, Global Affairs and Social Welfare Policy.
 Further, students in the program can take advantage of Rockefeller College’s strategic location in Albany to participate in an internship in a nonprofit organization, government agency, or legislative office.
 Rockefeller College’s Office of Career Development can also assist students who wish to pursue internships, and careers, outside of the Capital Region.
 In addition to access to a variety of internship areas, 85% of Rockefeller College’s students receive paid internships.

 Access to Rockefeller College’s Office of Career Development is another advantage of the combined program.
 The College boasts extremely high job placement rates, with 98% of graduates employed or pursuing further study one year after graduation.
 The Career Development staff is dedicated to students’ success.